Premier League kits 2020/21 – rumours and confirmed team kits

 As for the away kit, well, it’s just glorious, isn’t it?
 No more words required other than ‘woah’.

-United are preparing for their sixth Adidas kit as part of their 10-year partnership with the German brand.
+Adidas have unveiled their sixth kit as part of their 10-year partnership with the North West giants.

 Chevrolet will continue to adorn the front of the shirts, but it may be their final year after reports claimed they were ready to end their association with the club.